jlyonsmith/geno/README.md

 ### Enums

-Enums have an optional integer base type (defaults to `i32`).
-Variant values can be explicit or auto-incremented from the previous value.
+Enums have an optional integer base type (which defaults to `i32`).
+Variant values must be given explicitly and there cannot be variants with the same  value.

 ```
 enum color: u8 {